DKPunch/CS162-Lessons/README.md

 # CS162 Lessons

-Small section of helpful lessons from a previous Computer Science course.
+A collection of helpful lessons and algorithms from a previous Computer Science course.